ushmz/bhaga/README.md

 # Bhaga

-This is slackbot which I had been used(needs python `3.6.7` or higher).
+This is slackbot which I had been using(needs python `3.6.7` or higher).

 ## How to use